buchbend/astrolyze/doc/source/installation.rst

 Astrolyze is available via pypi, use::

-  sudo pip install astrolzye
+  sudo pip install astrolzye --user

 to install the package.

 In the current state the setup does not allow a custom installation path.
 The files will be installed depending on your system configuration in either of the